 That means if you’re worried about an oversight or mistake from more than a few years ago, you can relax a little.
 You won’t go to jail for a minor issue from long ago, so it’s no use worrying too much about the past.
+Usually, if the IRS discovers a small mistake, they’ll correct it and send you a CP2000 notice.
 Even if it comes up in an audit, you’re unlikely to go to prison.

 Will I Go to Jail for Financial Offenses?

 People can and do go to jail for financial crimes.
 But this isn’t likely to happen due to a simple mistake.
 Even if there are substantial errors in your tax return, the IRS isn’t likely to initiate a criminal investigation right away.

 The average audit might uncover some major infractions, but even then, you’re unlikely to face severe action.
 In an average year, the IRS prosecutes fewer than 1,000 people.
 From that group, only a small number will face sentencing.

 The IRS won’t jump straight to prosecuting you over a mistake or a missed due date.
 Instead, special agents will first act like debt collectors, trying to force you to pay back the tax debt you owe.
 If you refuse to engage, they will act like a repo company, trying to directly seize your assets in order to make up for the lost income.

 That means you’re only likely to do prison time for two reasons.
 Either you’ve committed major tax fraud deliberately over the course of several years, or you’ve failed to pay back the money you owe to the government.